|Program Dates & Deadlines:||Click here to view|

 In order to participate on this study abroad option, students are responsible for obtaining a Spanish student visa.
 Applicants/Accepted students should read the following instructions immediately!!

-Visa Instructions for UAlbany Spain Semester Programs - Spring 2015
+Visa Instructions for UAlbany Spain Semester Programs - Fall 2015.pdf

 This program features a selection of upper division undergraduate courses in Spanish language, literature, art, cinema, history, and social sciences.
 Courses are taught in Spanish by Spanish professors, however full fluency in Spanish is not required.
 Classes are small, encouraging open discussion and providing ample opportunities for individual attention.
 You must have an intermediate or advanced level of Spanish language skills in order to participate in this program; at least one Spanish course above the intermediate level is recommended.
 Students with sufficient language skills may be able to enroll in an independent study course in conjunction with a local university in Madrid.
 Please contact UAlbany for for details.